Skip to main content

 Using Connections Interfaces

-The input connections is essential if you want to add an Action to an infra Plugin.
-The Action has to require at least one Connection Interface that the Infra Plugin generates so that you can add it with it.
+You must use the connections input if you want to add an Action to an Infra Plugin.
+The Action must require at least one Connection Interface generated by the Infra Plugin in order to be added to it.

 See the Add Action to an Infra Plugin guide for more information.

-StackSpot has Connections Interfaces to establish all the data a cloud resource needs to be connectable.
-The Connections Interfaces are separated by cloud resource types where each type generates a Connection.
+StackSpot uses Connection Interfaces to provide all the information a cloud resource needs to connect.
+Connection Interfaces are organized by cloud resource type, and each type generates a Connection.

 action.yaml file example of a type Python Action